wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * Block ciphers are generally less susceptible to security issues.
    * Block ciphers are generally used more in software implementations.

-Block cipher modes use IVs to ensure that patterns are not produced during encryption.
+Block symmetric cipher modes use IVs to ensure that patterns are not produced during encryption.
 But IVs are not modes.
-Modes used by block ciphers: Electronic Code Book (ECB), Cipher Block Chaining (CBC), Cipher Feedback (CFB), and Counter Mode (CTR).
+Modes used by block ciphers:
+   * ECB (Electronic Code Book) has no relationship with other blocks
+   * CBC (Cipher Block Chaining) can have pipeline stalls
+   * CFB (Cipher FeedBack)
+   * CTR (CounTeR Mode) turns into a string cipher
+   * GCM (Galois field/Counter Mode) parallel 128 bits https://www.wikiwand.com/en/Galois/Counter_Mode
+   <br /><br />

 NSA Clipper chip uses Skipjack